sonmarcho/sonmarcho.github.io/5-passions.md

 week)
 </blockquote>

-Also, I explained above that we use 的 to modify *nouns*.
+I explained above that we use 的 to modify *nouns*.
 There actually exists a modifier for verbs and adjectives, to describe the manner or degree: 得 /
 <i>de</i>.
 And we could go on and on and on like this...